DevBigEazi/DevBigEazi/README.md

 * 🌍 I'm based in Lagos, Nigeria.
 * 📘 I'm a JavaScript, TypeScript and Solidity dev.
-* 🥶 React and React Native💪
+* 🥶 React.js, Next.js and React Native💪

 Now, pick your slice of cake and pass it around the table.